 Last week, I was kindly invited to a dinner at Hankies cafe to try out Indian street food down on Shaftesbury Avenue, so I took along a friend to experience the food with me.
 Also, you have Chinatown literally opposite this cafe, if you wish to explore later on after a quick meal here.

-Although I tend to have Indian food more or less every day from my mothers cooking, it’s nice to try different dishes than the traditional homemade food from time to time.
+Although I tend to have Indian food more or less every day from my mother’s cooking.
+It was nice to try different dishes than the traditional homemade food from time to time.
 As you enter the place, you see fresh rotis being prepared by the chef.
 However, that tempted us to order a few to have with our dishes but found them very dry.

 When I arrived it was only half full, but 15mins later, it started to get very busy by the drinks area and inside where the tables were based.
 This branch is in the middle of one of the busiest streets in London as its really small does tend to get busy fairly quickly.

 Looking at the menu and the images online, it gave me a few rough ideas on what to order.
 You don’t have as many options as their menu is small, but there are few dishes worth trying.
-We ordered the well known ‘Chili Lamb Chops’ and Dahi Puri, as both know to be picturesque and tasty.
-As we saw the portion size of the food, we ordered further Chicken Soola for the both of us and Mocktails.
+We ordered the well known ‘Chili Lamb Chops’ and Dahi Puri, as both known to be picturesque and tasty.
+As we looked at the portion size of the food, we ordered further Chicken Soola for both of us and Mocktails.
 Finally, some Indian dessert to end our meals.

 The Chili Lamb Chops flavours were nice and impressive.
 Marinated in Kashmiri chillies, paprika and mustard oil.
-This looked really juicy and perfect for the meat lovers, I definitely recommend and would come back to try this again as it was so good.
+This looked really juicy and perfect for the meat lovers, I definitely recommend it and would come back to try it again as it was so good.

 Mocktails we had were Nimbu Pani which looked really refreshing and worthy of a photo.
 However, I wasn’t a huge fan of the taste as it had a bit of a strange one.
-It had contained ginger syrup, lemon, soda and mint.
-Also, the ‘Guava N Tonic’ contained a bit of guava and fever tree naturally light, which looked pretty much a simple drink straight of a carton box.
+It contained ginger syrup, lemon, soda and mint.
+The ‘Guava N Tonic’ also contained a bit of guava and fever tree naturally light, which looked pretty much like a simple drink straight out of a carton box.